 The popularity of different frameworks, tools and workflows changes quickly in the ecosystem of development.
 Avoid learning from outdated materials.

-Modern Frontend Development
+Tips for Modern Frontend Development

 For a frontend developer gig, the expected skillset has changed drastically over the last decade.